dbolotov/pytorch_for_deeplearning/README.md

 # pytorch_for_deeplearning
-Work for the PyTorch for Deep Learning certificate program
+Work for the PyTorch for Deep Learning certificate program.